helinwang/dex/README.md

     toolchain can find).

-  - Install dependencies `apt install llvm g++ libgmp-dev libssl-dev`, they are required by cgo when linking the libraries.
+  - Install dependencies `apt install llvm g++ libgmp-dev libssl-dev`, they are required by cgo when building the BLS Go wrapper.

   - Test the installation by:
     ```